aptech/docs/docs/CR-contains.rst

     needles = { -1, 1 };

-    //Search haystack for any match of -1 or 1 found = contains(haystack, needles);
+    // Search haystack for any match of -1 or 1 found = contains(haystack, needles);

 After the above code, *found* will equal 1, since *haystack* contains at least one element equal to one of the elements, -1 in this case, of *needles*.